While I hope that you never have to do one, there may come a time where a workplace investigation is needed.

 Aside from the instances above, conducting a workplace investigation internally can be of benefit to the investigative process as the investigator has local knowledge that someone from outside of the business wouldn’t.

-We need to remember that the role of the investigator is to gather evidence to either substantiate or not substantiate the complaint.
+We need to remember that the role of the investigator is to gather information to either substantiate or not substantiate the complaint.
 They are not there to pass judgement on the complainant, witnesses or respondent.

 As long as you have an investigation plan in place, and follow it, the workplace investigation should be able to be handled internally, and without any incident.